 Location: London, United Kingdom

 Dates: July 2, 2022 – August 13, 2022

 Credit Type: Duke Credit

 Eligibility: Must have GPA of 3.0 or higher.
-Must complete ECON 201 and MATH 202 before program begins.
+Must complete ECON 101.
+Completion of MATH 202 is beneficial, though not required.
 Non-Duke students are not eligible to apply to this program.

 Duke Affiliation: Co-sponsored by Duke’s Department of Economics

 All students will be registered for both of the following courses.
 Neither the pass/fail option, nor auditing is permitted.

 Pre-requisite: ECON 101